 4.1.1 Introduction

 An intent specifies the expectations including requirements, goals and constraints for a specific service or network management workflow.
+In short, an intent is a statement towards a desired/wanted state of a system.
 The intent may provide information on particular objective and possibly some related details.
 Following are some general concepts for intent:

 - An intent is typically understandable by humans, and also needs to be interpreted by the machine without any ambiguity.